 Girls who opt to study three A Levels and an AS Level will also have the opportunity to undertake a piece of extended academic research through the Tormead Symposium.
 Their Symposium project will provide them with many of the same skills and experiences as an EPQ, without the final accreditation.
 It does, however, provide greater freedom of choice of subject matter, and project structure and direction, than the EPQ.

 The following courses are available, subject to demand and timetabling considerations, though others may be available if syllabus and timetable constraints allow.
 All special requests must be discussed with the Headmistress.

-Beyond the formal A Level programme we encourage girls to develop a wide range of interests.
-Girls have the opportunity to undertake an Extended Project Qualification, EPQ, should they wish.
+Beyond the formal A Level programme we encourage girls to develop a wide range of interests through the many Extras offered in the Sixth Form, with a focus on volunteering and charitable work.